Joy and Eric’s folk music and dance background

 As well as taking social dance with Joy as MC and Freds Folks as music, Joy and Eric are both involved in traditional dance teams.
 Joy dances with the "Greenwood Step Clog Dancers".
 Eric dances and plays for the Foresters Morris Men.
 For a number of years we organised tours with both of the teams to Brittany, performing and market places, and running socials (with Joy as MC in French) in the evening.

 For a while we ran a folk song club for young children in Beeston called "Young Folk".
-The club has now stopped, but the songs are on the website.
-We also, jointly with Ken Bramman, run monthly folk sessions in the "King Billy" pub in Nottingham when Covid allows.
+The club has now stopped, but the words of the songs we sang and some audio tracks are still on the website.
+We also, jointly with Ken Bramman, run monthly folk sessions in the "King Billy" pub in Nottingham when Covid allows, and there are song lyrics and recordings on the website.

 Joy's Folk dance and song CV for schools